campa-consortium/pals-python/README.md

 The corresponding serialized files (and optionally, also the corresponding Python objects) can be human-written, human-read, and automatically validated.

 PALS files follow a schema and readers can error out on issues.
-Not every PALS implementation needs to be as detailed as this reference implementation in Python.
+Not every PALS implementation needs to be as detailed as the reference implementation in Python.
-Nonetheless, you can use this implementation to convert between differnt file formats or to validate a file before reading it with your favorite YAML/JSON/TOML/XML/... library in your programming language of choice.
+This implementation can be used to convert between different file formats or to validate a file before reading it with your favorite YAML/JSON/TOML/XML/... library in your programming language of choice.

 This will enable us to:
 - exchange lattices between codes;